Views Media

 Pros:

-• Patented multi-density foam surface - Delivers firm compression for deep tissue work
+• Patented multi-density foam surface for firm, targeted compression

-• Hollow core design - Retains shape after repeated use, won't compress over time
+• Hollow core design retains shape after repeated use

-• Durable EVA foam - Firmer than traditional foam rollers, easy to wipe clean
+• Durable EVA foam — easy to wipe clean

 Cons: